oleksandr-khryplyvenko/oleksandr-khryplyvenko.github.io/math/_posts/2018-07-30-what-happens-in-my-head-while-proving-a-theorem.md

 &nbsp; &nbsp; &nbsp; &nbsp;When you read some proof, you see only one path that worked for this case.
 You're not shown many others, non-working.
 In some (good) books, you can find comments about 'why' one or other claim is done, or how a line is derived from previous.
 It really helps.
-But when you're starting thinking: why they take this very exact value of epsilon, or why they construct proof this way, you may find some patterns.
+But when you start thinking: why they take this very exact value of epsilon, or why they construct proof this way, you may find some patterns.

 &nbsp; &nbsp; &nbsp; &nbsp;Hint.
 You may <b>solve</b> the proof itself.